Estuary

 Conversely, Snowflake provides a pay-as-you-go pricing model that significantly lowers your total cost of ownership.

-• Simpler Management: Oracle is complex to set up and maintain both in terms of hardware and software.
+• Simpler Management: Oracle is complex to set up and maintain regarding hardware and software.
 It requires considerable effort for network and storage management, configuration, OS patching, and updation.

 In contrast, Snowflake offers a user-friendly interface and automated features that facilitate optimization and reduce administrative overhead.